 1. The importance of learning simply cannot be overestimated.
 I saw things happening in the market, but it wasn’t until I understood why these things were happening that I was able to properly react to them and become profitable.
 In spite of having made a bit of money, I don’t think I’m a successful trader yet.
 I have much to learn.

-(Yes, Adrian, you are so right on this and that’s why I take so much pride in creating SO MANY educational resources for you guys, everyone should start with this free stock trading guide)
+(Yes, Adrian, you are so right on this and that’s why I take so much pride in creating SO MANY educational resources for you guys, everyone should start with this stock trading guide)